Test free of charge

-A paperless shopfloor in 120 days.
+A paperless store floor in 120 days.

-Why a paperless Shopfloor?
+Why a paperless store floor?

 • The entire handling such as printing, distributing, collecting, digitizing and filing is completely eliminated

-1. Define a goal
+1. Define goals

-2. Create a task force
+2. Create task force

 3. Identify use cases and workflows

-4. Select a tool
+4. Select tool

-5. Start a pilot project
+5. Start pilot project

 6. Go-Live

-• Reduction of the failure rate
+• Reduction of the error rate

 • Increase employee satisfaction

-• Reduce cycle time
+• Reduce throughput time

 • Increase process conformity

-• Reduce default resolution time
+• Reduce resolution time for defects

-2. Create a task force.
+2. set up a task force.

-3. Follow the paper trail: Identify use cases and workflows.
+3. follow the paper trail: identify use cases and workflows.

 Start by going through the entire process: